bugdea1er/defer/README.md

 The defer statement defers execution until the current scope is exited, and consists of the defer keyword and the statements to be executed later.

+> [!NOTE]
+> [RAII](https://en.cppreference.com/w/cpp/language/raii) approach is still recommended, especially when you want to transfer the ownership of the aquired objects.
+Checkout [C++ Code Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#e6-use-raii-to-prevent-leaks) on this recommendation.
+> Use this defer syntax only when working with older (e.g. C) APIs and without transferring ownership.

+## Introduction

 The defer statement is used to execute a set of statements before the code execution leaves the current block of code.
 This is useful for performing necessary cleanup tasks, regardless of how the execution leaves the block of code.
 For instance, it can be used to ensure that file descriptors are closed and memory is freed.

 > [!CAUTION]